bitbcybr/cis-controls-vX-tools/README.md

 #### Adding updated Worksheet for v.8.1
 Updated from v8.0 to v8.1 (as in CIS Change Log March 2025):
 - Security Functions
 - Safeguard Descriptions/CIS Control Details
+- Asset Class

 Some work to do but as of the great work from Auditscripts and MartinSohn not that much.
-Check of Asset Classes as well as NIST and others will follow.
+Check of NIST mapping and other adjustments will follow.

+Note: Please search different ressources for the changes in CIS Controls v8.1 about the Decision Methodology for Asset Classes (e.g. "Documentation" added as Asset Class).

 License as was CC BY-SA 4.0